 Where to Stay: The Paramount Hotel, The Benson, Sentinel

-Always unconventional and never boring, Portland is a city that you must visit to truly understand.
-Though it’s Oregon’s largest city, it feels wildly independent with a slew of small distilleries, eateries, and eclectic boutiques.
+Portland is one of the best weekend getaways from Seattle.
+Always unconventional and never boring, Portland is a city you must visit to truly understand.
+Though it’s Oregon’s largest city, it feels wildly independent, with several small distilleries, eateries, and eclectic boutiques.

 The city is also full of green spaces that are so large that you forget that you are in a city.
 While living there, we never ran out of new hikes.
-The thriving arts and cultural scene make the evenings in Portland a special place to be.
+The thriving arts and cultural scene make the evenings in Portland a special place.